hnvivek/hnvivek/README.md

 ## What I Do

-As a Machine Learning Engineer, I create advanced algorithms and models that extract meaningful insights from complex datasets.
+As a Senior Engineer, I create advanced algorithms and models that extract meaningful insights from complex datasets.
 I focus on building scalable machine learning systems that can handle large volumes of data efficiently.
 One of my core strengths is designing end-to-end data pipelines that ensure seamless data processing and integration.

 I also excel in developing intuitive dashboards and visualizations that make data accessible and actionable.
 These tools help businesses leverage their data to make informed, strategic decisions.